Even with the proliferation of so many new communication mediums like facebook, SMS,

 Let's say you have an event and you need to send an email.
 Here are two possible subject lines:

 b: “Hi Melisa, will you be joining us at the Doe Event?”

 Wow, those are very different in terms of grabbing someone’s attention in a crowded inbox.
-To do this in Blue Utopia, you simply add %firstname% into the subject line.
 Most email vendors support dynamic content like this so just look for how to do that in your email program.

 Convey a concise value.

 About half of all email is now opened on mobile devices where the screen size is limited to around 35 characters.
 So get to the point as quickly as you can in your subject line.

 Here’s an example: “Early Voting Starts Today!”

 Like them or hate them, people use emojis to communicate.
 So using an emoji in your email subject line can be an effective way of identifying with your audience and increasing your read/response rate.
 The problem is that a lot of folks have begun to emulate this so do this only where the emoji that can add a useful layer to your message.
 If you want to find emojis for your email, two great sources for emojis are Facebook Symbols and Emojipedia.

 There are a couple of reasons to limit the characters in your subject line.
 The first is that most mobile email clients can only show around 30 characters.
 Try not to leave them hanging with a partial subject line.
 Second, it's more interesting for your readers to read a quick intro than it is to read a partial sentence.